rachsmithcodes/rachsmith.com/src/content/notes/content-collections-astro.md

 ---
 title: Content Collections are a welcome addition to my Astro setup
 slug: content-collections-astro
-added: 2023-03-28 14:00
+added: 2023-03-29 13:15
-updated: 2023-03-28 14:00
+updated: 2023-03-29 13:15
 tags: [development]
-excerpt:
+excerpt: "All of the notes on this site are built from markdown files in an Astro static site.
+As of Astro 2.0, you can effectively add type validation to your markdown files, via a feature called Content Collections."
 note: publish
 ---

-All of the notes on this site are built from markdown files in an Astro static site.
-As of Astro 2.0, you can effectively add type validation to your markdown files, via a feature called Content Collections.
+All of the notes on this site are built from markdown files in an [Astro](Astro.build) static site.
+As of [Astro 2.0](https://astro.build/blog/astro-2/), you can effectively add type validation to your markdown files, via a feature called Content Collections.

-I must confess, I don't enjoy TypeScript all that much.
-I can see how and why it is useful in certain circumstances, but I'm definitely not in the "make everything TypeScript because *TyPeScRiPt iS tHe fUtUre*" demographic.
+I must confess I don't enjoy TypeScript all that much.
+I can see how and why it is helpful in certain circumstances, but I'm not in the "make everything TypeScript because *TyPeScRiPt iS tHe fUtUre*" demographic.

-For this usecase, of improving the experience of debugging issues in your markdown files, it definitely makes sense.
+It makes sense for this usecase of improving the experience of debugging issues in your markdown files.
 I'm currently working on a little redesign of this site, and having the note content typed has made working on it faster and easier.

 ## How I upgraded my site to use Content Collections